zcdev/lazy-responsive-templates/README.md

 It's sooo simple that you can easily add anything on top of this layout structure.<br><br>

-Preview for default layout: http://zoechang.me/lazy.html
+Preview for default layout: http://zoechang.me/lazy.html CSS only file is also available in this repo.
+Enjoy!

+Cheers,
+Zoe